yangkatiezhao/HLS-Tutorial-Vivado2018.2-on-VLSI-Lab-Machines/README.md

    exit
    ```
-3. Invoke Vitis in batch-mode and pass the TCL file as argument.
+3. Invoke Vivado in batch-mode and pass the TCL file as argument.
    ```Bash
    $ faketime -f "-4y" vivado_hls synth.tcl
    ```